makrai/notes/schick21-cloze-few-shot-classif-nli.md

     for few-shot learning.
 2
-    * eg they convert inputs (a, b) for recognizing textual entailment (RTE) to “rte sentence1: a sentence2: b”, and the PLM is asked to predict strings like “not entailment”.
+    * eg they convert inputs (a, b) for recognizing textual entailment (RTE) to “rte sentence1: a sentence2: b”, and the PLM is asked to predict strings like “not entailment”
 * cloze-style phrases to probe the knowledge that PLMs acquire during pretrain
   * factual and commonsense knowledge
     (Trinh and Le, 2018; Petroni+ 2019; Wang+ 2019; Sakaguchi+ 2020)
   * linguistic capabilities (Ettinger, 2020; Kassner and Schütze, 2020)
   * rare words (Schick and Schütze, 2020)
   * symbolic reasoning (Talmor+ 2019)
-  * Jiang+ (2020): the problem of finding the best pattern to express a task.
+  * Jiang+ (2020): the problem of finding the best pattern to express a task

 * exploiting examples from related tasks (Yu+ 2018; Gu+ 2018; Dou+ 2019; Qian
   and Yu, 2019; Yin+ 2019) and using